 Step 4: Find a good system for tracking compliance.

-The coach can assign the same habit to everyone, or allow each client to choose their own habit for the week, based on what they’re learning and their progress in the program.
+The coach can assign the same habit to everyone, or allow each person to choose their own habit for the week, based on what they’re learning and their progress in the program.
 (Perhaps take a certain supplement each day or practice eating slowly at dinner time.)

 Straightforward ways to track compliance include: